catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [x] tones volume sort order
 [x] fix tones opening dbb
 [x] fix pluck/pick wrong pack issue
+[x] fixed maindb log
+[x] added log on read lib
+if no delete then dont delete DBscocnvert and ftp is it working at mass packing fix newsoft issue
 [ ] make mass pack also use db values
 [ ] why album id is the same as artist id
-[x] fixed maindb log
-[x] added log on read lib
-if no delete then dont delete DBscocnvert and ftp is it working at mass packing
+[ ] enable garageband recordings multitrack sync
+		[ ] add each instrument timing for starting to
+		[ ] capture start of each tracc in comments/newfield
+		[ ] add a 4 sec timestamp in each song
+		[ ] add comment beginning of song in lyrics
+		[ ] bitrate to compress maybe a config
+[ ] select incl groups has a small error
+[ ] mantra cannot be imported
+[ ] log is not last come first entry
+[ ] come together lyrics

 - diff between master and branch
 DLCManager folder